 As mentioned in Exhibit A (Item 3- Required Quarterly Reporting), DOH is using an online web-based billing and reporting system (CDS), and Contractor should enter billing data into the web-based system.
-Upon receipt, review and approval of invoice, following the end of any calendar quarter, County will reimburse Contractor for actual costs incurred for services rendered during the term of the contract through the end of the quarter just completed, provided Contractor provides DOH with documentation that is appropriate to the request for reimbursement and consistent with the cost allocation budget described in Exhibit A. (For example, if reimbursement is for staffing costs, then appropriate documentation would be time sheets indicating hours incurred for CDBG-supported service delivery in appropriate time periods, documentation that the staff costs are reimbursable from funds provided in this agreement, and that staff costs were a line item in the budget submitted.)
+Upon receipt, review and approval of invoice, following the end of any calendar quarter, County will reimburse Contractor for actual costs incurred for services rendered during the term of the contract through the end of the quarter just completed, provided Contractor provides DOH with documentation that is appropriate to the request for reimbursement and consistent with the cost allocation budget described in Exhibit A. (For example, if reimbursement is for staffing costs, then appropriate documentation would be time sheets indicating hours incurred for CDBGsupported service delivery in appropriate time periods, documentation that the staff costs are reimbursable from funds provided in this agreement, and that staff costs were a line item in the budget submitted.)

-All back-up invoice documentation should be uploaded into the on-line system.
-But if DOH requests hard copies of invoice documentation and should DOH determine that the invoice documentation is too voluminous, DOH will notify Contractor that a summary of documentation plus scanned/emailed support materials may suffice for County review and approval.
-In all cases, Contractor should make documentation records available for DOH review upon request.
+DOH, may, in its sole discretion, determine that the invoice documentation submitted by Contractor is too voluminous, and notify Contractor that a summary of documentation plus scanned/emailed support materials is sufficient for County review and approval.
+In all cases, Contractor shall make any invoice documentation records available for DOH review upon request.

-In no event will County reimburse Contractor for any payments exceeding the total amount of \$45,592 for the FY 12-13 Agreement.
+In no event will County reimburse Contractor for any payments exceeding the total of \$270,409 from which \$3,433 is funded through CDBG, \$133,206 is ESG, and \$133,768 is for Rapid Re-Housing.

-All hard-copy requests for reimbursement must be signed by an authorized representative of Contractor.
+All requests for reimbursement must be signed by an authorized representative of Contractor.
 Contractor shall certify in writing that the specific services for which reimbursement or payment is being requested have been satisfactorily completed, that the payments are proper and that all funds to be expended are on behalf of and exclusively for the activity or services described in Exhibit A. The County reserves the right to verify such completion prior to payment to Contractor.

 In the event of a questionable payment request, the County will state in writing the specific nature of its objections to Contractor's work.
 The County will also specify what actions or changes are necessary to make the work acceptable.
 Contractor shall respond to County within 15 days of receipt of such objections.
 The parties to this Agreement shall meet to discuss such objections at the request of either party.
-The County will not be obligated to make a payment of any billing until any and all objections to the adequacy of the services rendered or the amount of the billing have been resolved.
+The County shall not be obligated to make a reimburse Contractor for the service(s) in question.

-Exhibit C Additional Program Requirements
+Exhibit D1 Additional Program Requirements